 As the landscape of exam delivery shifts towards online platforms, ensuring the security of examinations becomes a paramount concern.
-Online proctoring emerges as a pivotal tool in addressing these challenges, providing a robust framework for maintaining the integrity of the assessment process.
+Online proctoring emerges as a pivotal tool in addressing these challenges, providing a robust framework for maintaining integrity and security of online exams.

 In this blog post, we explore the advantages of online proctoring and why it is preferred by organisations as an alternative for in-person proctoring.
-We also identify five proctoring types that organisations can adopt, to enhance exam security and provide flexibility to candidates, whilst simultaneously reducing overall exam costs.
+We also identify five proctoring types that organisations can adopt to enhance exam security, provide flexibility to candidates, and reduce overall exam costs.

 What is proctoring?

-Proctoring, at its core, involves the monitoring of candidates during exams, coupled with the adoption of anti-cheat methods designed to reduce cheating.
-This multifaceted approach not only elevates exam security but also instills a sense of confidence in the authenticity and credibility of the assessment outcomes.
+Proctoring, at its core, involves the monitoring of candidates during exams, coupled with anti-cheat methods designed to reduce cheating.
+This multifaceted approach elevates exam security and instils confidence in the authenticity and credibility of assessment outcomes.

 Why is online proctoring popular?

-Organisations are increasingly turning to online proctoring as a solution to address the high costs and logistical challenges associated with traditional in-person exams.
+Organisations are increasingly turning to online proctoring solutions to address the high costs and logistical challenges associated with traditional in-person exams.
 The potential damage to exam credibility and a company's reputation often makes delivering exams without any proctoring impractical.

 Here are four reasons why online proctoring has proven to be invaluable for organisations: